sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 The main question Stephen had was whether he had to pay taxes twice in both Canada and the U.S..
-In his situation, Canada knew how much he was taxed in the U.S. and applied some formula to not tax him twice.
+In his situation, Canada knew how much he was taxed in the U.S. and applied some formula to not tax him twice (covered in U.S. visa orientation).

 The IRS has a [good section][IRS-AlienExemptions] on how many exceptions you can claim.